charbonnev/time-diet/README.md

 - **Large Touch Targets**: Accessible buttons and controls
 - **Immediate Feedback**: Visual confirmation for completed tasks
 - **Structured Routine**: Consistent daily schedule to build habits

+## 📋 Changelog

+### Version 1.2.0 (2025-01-03)
+**🚀 MAJOR ENHANCEMENT: Bulletproof Push Notifications**
+- **All notifications now use push notification system** that works even when app is closed
+- **Enhanced notification reliability** for time blocks, early warnings, checklist reminders, and lights out notifications
+- **Improved subscription management** with proper cleanup and rescheduling when refreshing push subscriptions
+- **New bulk scheduling system** on the push server for better performance and reliability
+- **Added test functionality** for bulk scheduling system in Settings
+- **Server-side notification management** with proper cleanup and error handling

+### Version 1.1.0 (Previous)
+- Initial PWA implementation with basic push notifications
+- Core time blocking and scheduling functionality
+- Daily checklist and progress tracking

 ## 🚀 Getting Started